nbennett1978/Stewart-Platform-Kinematics/README.md

-The pupose of this fork is to create a function that takes the joint coordinates of base frame and end-effector frame, and strut lengths as input and calculates the homogeneous transform for transformation from the end-effector frame to the base frame
+The pupose of this fork is to create a function that takes the joint coordinates of base frame and end-effector frame, and strut lengths as input and calculates the homogeneous transform for transformation from the end-effector frame to the base frame.

+# fk_stewart_6_6
+The function uses joint positions of the base and the end-effector in the own frames, and the strut lengths as input.

+# stewart_platform_sample
+This script shows the usages of fk_stewart_6_6